whitead/plumed-experiments/README.md

 **Input**

-The input below would match the phi/psi angles on alanine dipeptide to the given grid.
+The input below would cause the phi/psi angles on alanine dipeptide to morph into the given target.dat PMF.

 ```
 #These are metadynamics parameters